cswclui/katacoda-scenarios-1/12factor-006/step03.md

 Each process runs as a webserver making it so the only means of interaction between processes is via standard [HTTP reqeust methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) between the web servers.

 None of the processes/webservers maintain state.
-In the case of `customer`, all it knows how to do is to find a `restaurant` and random.
+In the case of `customer`, all it knows how to do is to find a `restaurant` at random.
 All a `restaurant` knows is how to pick an order off its menu at random and deliver it to the caller.
-The restaurant has now idea about the customer other than the information it's given at the time of the request.
+The restaurant has no idea about the customer other than the information it's given at the time of the request.

-Isolating the code in isolated processes makes maintaining the code for each process easier.
+Separating the code into isolated processes makes maintaining the code for each process easier.

 **Step 3:** List the docker images in the Local Container Registry